UAB drive-thru COVID-19 testing begins Monday

-The testing site is located at a former Southern Research Institute site at the intersection of University Blvd. and 22nd St. S. It’s offered seven days a week from 9 a.m. to 1:30 p.m.
+The testing site is located at a former Southern Research Institute site at the intersection of University Blvd. and 22nd St. S. Testing will be offered seven days a week from 9 a.m. to 1:30 p.m.

 The site is the product of a partnership between UAB, the Jefferson County Department of Health and other community health partners.